Understanding emerging risk

 Emerging Risk Methodology Study

-Twenty banks and insurers agreed to take part in the Emerging Risk Methodology Study.
-The study commenced in Q4 2015 with participants completing a questionnaire on their emerging risk practice.
+Twenty banks and insurers took part in the Emerging Risk Methodology Study.
+The study commenced in Q4 2015, with participants completing a questionnaire on their emerging risk practice.
 We then interviewed each participant to discuss their practice in more detail, before summarising our findings in a report – Scanning the Horizon: ORX Emerging Risk Methodology Report 2016.

 Emerging Risk Inventory